 - A minimum non-refundable deposit of $35 is required to hold your camp space.

 - Full payment is due a week in advance.
-Payments can be made by credit card online or in person by check or in cash.
+Payments can be made by credit card online or in person/by mail with check or cash.

-- Note — there is no camp on July 4th — costs for camps on this week are prorated.
+- Note — our first week is only three days long due to the extension of the school year — and there is no camp on July 4th — costs for camps on these weeks are prorated.

 - Register by March 31st and save $5 per camp!